NextRobotLab/NextRobotTutorial/README.md

 ### Skills for Paper Writing

-Please go through the **[Paper Writing tutorial] (https://github.com/NextRobotLab/NextRobotTutorial/blob/main/How%20to%20write%20a%20good%20paper.pdf)** from MMLAB.
+Please go through the **tutorial of [Paper Writing@MMLAB](https://github.com/NextRobotLab/NextRobotTutorial/blob/main/How%20to%20write%20a%20good%20paper.pdf)**.